dart-archive/www.dartlang.org/src/site/articles/m1-language-changes/index.markdown

 toggleButton.labels.add(toggleLabel);
 {% endhighlight %}

-Some APIs, like jQuery in JavaScript or StringBuffer in Java get around this by using “fluent interfaces”: their methods return this so you can chain calls directly.
+Some APIs, like jQuery in JavaScript or StringBuffer in Java get around this by using "fluent interfaces": their methods return this so you can chain calls directly.
 But that forces API designers to choose between returning a useful value or allowing chaining: they can’t support both.
 It also forces all APIs to be designed up front to support this.

-To remedy that, Smalltalk pioneered something called “message cascades” which Dart has adopted.
+To remedy that, Smalltalk pioneered something called "message cascades" which Dart has adopted.
 These let you sequence a series of method calls that all apply to the same receiver, like so:

 {% highlight dart %}
 query('#my-form').query('button')